New Developments and Proposed Projects

 Recently Completed Projects

-York Region is nearing completion of two transitional housing developments in the Towns of Georgina and East Gwillimbury.
-The Bridge includes an additional eight transitional housing units on the Sutton Youth Services site at 20898 Dalton Road in Georgina.
+The Bridge is an eight-unit transitional housing development on the Sutton Youth Services site at 20898 Dalton Road in Georgina.
 Passage House is an 18-unit transitional housing building co-located with Leeder Place and Porter Place on The Landing campus at 18838 Highway 11 in East Gwillimbury.

 Visit york.ca/rapidhousing for more information.